 Palliative care means care provided to someone with a life limiting illness.
-It involves managing the physical symptoms such as pain and also providing emotional and psychological support.
-Support is also provided to family and carers going.
+It involves managing the physical symptoms, such as pain and also providing emotional and psychological support.
+Support is also provided to family and carers.

 This guide will look at palliative care options across Buckinghamshire.